 Imagine one day after you’ve migrated to your new store, your dear customers search for products on your old store but all they receive is the 404 Not Found error.
 Unless you find a way to notify your customers about your new store, they will probably leave your business without hesitation.

 Why is this happening to your site?
 Each eCommerce platform has its own URL structure and there’s no exception for both Magento and Shopify.
-When migrating data from one eCommerce platform to another, the URLs will be changed accordingly with the target store default URL structure.
+When migrating data from one eCommerce platform to another, the URLs will change accordingly with the target store default URL structure.
 Consequently, you will lose all the optimized URLs that you have been building trust for years, causing huge damage to your pagerank.

 Don’t worry, LitExtension can help you easily solve this problem.
 We provide the SEO URL migration service to help you migrate your SEO URLs to the target site.
 Unfortunately, as Shopify is a fully hosted platform, it does not allow editing URLs.
 So it’s unable to migrate SEO URLs from Magento to Shopify.